mukulkasana/Induction-report/README.md

 - Encouragement to think beyond academics and become changemakers

 **Student Takeaways:**
-- Align personal goals with institutional mission
+- Align personal goals with institutional mission.
 - Embrace leadership and innovation
 - Understand the broader purpose of engineering education